Rise-Vision/rise-text/README.md

 - **id**: ( string / required ): Unique HTMLElement id.
 - **value**: ( string / required ): The text value that is rendered.
 - **fontsize**: ( numeric / optional ): The size in pixels of the component to be rendered.
 If not provided, it relies on external styling.
+- **minfontsize**: (numeric / optional ): The minimum value the fontsize attribute can accept.
+Defaults to 1.
+- **maxfontsize**: (numeric / optional ): The maximum value the fontsize attribute can accept.
+Defaults to 200.
 - **label**: ( string / optional ): An optional label key for the text that will appear in the template editor.
 See 'Labels' section above.
 - **non-editable**: ( empty / optional ): If present, it indicates this component is not available for customization in the template editor.